 1) Clematis A) The seeds of this plant pop out as if they are in a hurry.
 B) The leaves of this plant look like a Roman gladiator's sword.
 2) Impatiens C) The name of this flower comes from the Greek word "geranos," mean- 3) Chrysanthemum ing "crane" (the bird) because its seed pod looks like the beak of a crane.
 4) Foxglove D) This plant produces long, thin flowers that resemble fingers.
-5) Geranium E) Named after William Forsyth, a rascal of a botanist who sold the British government a secret plant medicine which turned out to be nothing but cow dung, lime, sand, soapsuds and urine. dung, inne, sand, soapsuus and unne.
+E) Named after William Forsyth, a rascal of a botanist who sold the British 5) Geranium government a secret plant medicine which turned out to be nothing but cow dung, lime, sand, soapsuds and urine.
 6) Daisy F) Centuries ago, this plant was said to be the "day's eye" because its flowers opened in the morning and closed at night.
-7) Candytuft G) If held upside down, this flower looks a bit like a ring of doves.
+7) Candytuft G) If held upside down this flower looks a bit like a ring of doves.
 The 8) Gladiolus Latin word for dove is "columba."
-9) Columbine 10) Forsythia H) This name is from the Greek word "klema" meaning "twig."
-I) This name comes from two Greek words: "chrysos" meaning "gold," and "anthos" meaning "flower."
+0) Columbine H) This name is from the Greek word "klema" meaning "twig."
+I) This name comes from two Greek words: "chrysos" meaning "gold," and 10) Forsythia "anthos" meaning "flower."
 J) This name comes from the place of the plant's origin: Candia (the island of Crete)